TakutoYoshikai/weasley-zoom/README.md

 # weasley-zoom
-This is a tool to close ZOOM window at any time.
+This is a tool to close ZOOM window automatically at any time.

 ### Usage
 **install**